-Across all three levels of schools (primary G. 3-5, middle, high), students are asked survey questions within the dimensions of: Sense of Belonging, Teacher-Student Relationships, and School Climate.
-At the middle and high schools, students are also asked questions within the dimensions of: Cultural Awareness & Action and Diversity & Inclusion.
+Across all three levels of schools (primary G. 3-5, middle, high), students are asked survey questions within the topics of: Sense of Belonging, Teacher-Student Relationships, and School Climate.
+At the middle and high schools, students are also questions with these same topics as well as the topis of: Cultural Awareness & Action and Diversity & Inclusion.